 Our Global Payments Services Solutions (GPS) and Global Trade Services Solutions (GTS) propositions have received international recognition as best in class and offer simpler, better and faster banking services on digital banking platforms such as HSBCnet.
 We have a full team of experts that offer Institutional Fund Administration and Securities Custody and Clearing Services specifically targeted at the institutional business community.

-HSBC’s Premier Banking Services for retail customers offer seamless cross-border banking.
+HSBC’s Wealth and Premier Banking Solutions for retail customers offer seamless cross-border banking.

 Bldg 2505, Rd 2832